 Wu and other officials of Perfect Defense didn’t immediately reply to an e-mailed message seeking comment on the allegations.

 Closely held Gore is based in based in Newark, Delaware.
 The company was founded by a former DuPont Co.
-(DD) scientist.
+(DD:US) scientist.

 The case is W.L.
 Gore & Associates Inc. v.
 Huey Shen Wu, 7946, Delaware Chancery Court (Wilmington).